-For every student who enrolls in ninth grade in Texas public schools, only 22% complete a college degree or certificate within six years of high school.
+For every student who enrolls in ninth grade in Texas public schools, only 22 percent complete a college degree or certificate within six years of high school.
 College success is a problem across Texas—worse so for low-income, underrepresented students.

-OnRamps serves not only 29,407 students—more than half of whom are first-generation—but 928 educators, 313 campuses and 151 districts across Texas.
-OnRamps students are exposed to the academic and social expectations of a college classroom and empowered to take on the role of college student at a low risk, due in part to their status as non-matriculated, non-major students and a scaffolded support system.
-OnRamps educators and district partners are engaged in robust professional development and learning, which is designed to promote collective growth and peer interaction, and to ensure students can learn in and outside of the classroom.
+OnRamps serves 29,407 students, more than half of whom are first-generation; 928 educators, 313 campuses; and 151 districts across Texas.
+Students are exposed to the academic and social expectations of a college classroom and empowered to take on the role of college student at a low risk.
+Educators and districts are engaged in robust professional learning, designed to promote collective growth and peer interaction, and to ensure students learn in and outside of the classroom.

 Now in its seventh year, the impact of OnRamps is telling.
 To date, more than 60 percent of OnRamps students earned college credit.
 In 2016, 72 percent of OnRamps students enrolled in two- and four-year colleges, compared to 56 percent of non-OnRamps students across Texas.
 In addition, OnRamps saved Texas students over $17 million in course fees, not including textbooks and supplies (as based on average higher education institutions costs).